-In addition to purchasing avocados from third-party growers, we grow avocados on owned or leased land to further diversify our sourcing network and provide additional control over our supply.
-In Peru, we own farmland with developed orchards that are in various stages of maturity as well as undeveloped land that we intend to plant in future years.
-In fiscal 2020, we secured farmland under long term leases in Guatemala that we have begun to develop.
+In addition to purchasing avocados from third-party growers, we have vertically integrated farming operations where we grow avocados on owned or leased land.
+In Peru, we own farmland with developed orchards that are in various stages of maturity.
+Since fiscal 2020, we have progressively planted new orchards in Guatemala on land under long-term leases, to diversify our vertical integration sourcing strategy.
 We also invest in a joint venture in Colombia that owns land that is under development.
-After planting, our avocado trees begin to produce avocados in approximately three years and reach full production in approximately five to seven years, depending on location.
+After planting, avocado trees begin to produce avocados in approximately three years and typically reach full production in approximately five to seven years, depending on location.
+We continue to innovate our farming practices to control the quality of our fruit, through various test plots, seed research, and soil analysis.